jubayerasif/simplejs-05-Open-Bank/README.md

 #Open-Bank

-I tried to make functional Bank with JavaScript# Open-Bank
+I tried to make a simple functional Bank with JavaScript